w-schwier/viagogo/README.md

 ### What is it?

-A small ruby program that given an X and Y co-ordinate, returns the 5 nearest venues, their prices and distance.
+A small ruby program that given an X and Y co-ordinate, returns the 5 nearest venues, the cheapest priced ticket and distance.

 ### The challenge